pconwell/docker-docuwiki/README.md

+Update - original author seems to have finally updated his docker container.
+This repo is no longer needed.

 ## Credit

 All credit goes to Miroslav Prasil (https://hub.docker.com/r/mprasil/dokuwiki/).
 However, there is an error in that repo and the author (apparently) does not accept pull requests or issues so I have forked the repo here to correct the error.